tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

 Design
 ==========

-An abstract base class, class QueueDisc, is subclassed to implement a specific queue disc.
+A C++ abstract base class, class QueueDisc, is subclassed to implement a specific queue disc.
 A subclass is required to implement the following methods:

 * ``bool DoEnqueue (Ptr<QueueDiscItem> item)``:  Enqueue a packet